-The optimisation was then executed.
+The optimization was then executed.

-Optimisation shows that batch time can be reduced to just over 7 hours, a saving of over an hour.
+Optimization shows that batch time can be reduced to just over 7 hours, a saving of over an hour.
 At the same time product purity increases from 96.2% to 97.1%, providing a higher-value product.

 Batch temperature showing optimal batch length (red) vs original (blue)

-Optimised energy (steam and cooling) profiles
+Optimized energy (steam and cooling) profiles